-Arts and Culture Grant applicants require Landowner/Land Manager consent for any public art on private property.
-Heritage or other considerations may trigger a planning permit.
-Cultural considerations may require permission from appropriate First Nations land councils.
+Arts and Culture Grant applicants require landowner consent for any public art on private property.

-3.4.2 Other sources of Public Art Funding
+4.4.2 Other sources of Public Art Funding

 - State and Federal governments and agencies, philanthropic trusts Council will explore grants and other funding opportunities. - Private or business donations, bequests and sponsorship Council will consider offers of existing artworks for public places, funded proposals for new public artworks, bequests and other offers of funding for public art in a fair, transparent and consistent manner.